A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 \subsection{The Final Sample of Broad-line IMBHs}

+Applying the broad-line selection criteria to the SDSS spectroscopic dataset, we construct a parent sample of $\sim$ 45,000 broad-line AGNs at $z<0.57$.
+This full set of broad-line AGNs defines our parent sample and provides the context for the IMBH-AGN selection described below.
+The final IMBH-AGN sample comprises 930 sources.

-Direct black hole mass measurements via reverberation mapping are unfeasible for most broad-line AGNs due to observational constraints.
-Consequently, single-epoch spectral analysis has become the primary method for estimating black hole masses, especially for studies involving large AGN samples.
-This approach involves measuring the width of broad emission lines and the continuum luminosity, and applying the virial mass formalism based on the luminosity -- broad-line region size relation calibrated through reverberation mapping.
+Direct BH mass measurements via reverberation mapping are unfeasible for most broad-line AGNs due to observational constraints.
+Consequently, single-epoch spectral analysis has become the primary method for estimating BH masses, especially for studies involving large AGN samples.
+This approach involves measuring the width of broad emission lines and the continuum luminosity, and applying the virial mass formalism based on the luminosity-broad-line region size relation calibrated through reverberation mapping.

+For IMBHs, directly measuring nuclear continuum luminosities often proves challenging due to significant starlight contamination in their optical spectra.
+We therefore adopt the broad \ha-based single BH mass estimation formalism from \cite[][hereafter X11; their Equation 6]{xiao11}.

+This estimator is based on the \ha-based virial mass formalism developed by \citet{gh05}, in which BH masses are inferred from the broad \ha\ luminosity and line width through empirical scaling relations.
+Subsequent work refined the calibration through updates to the reverberation-mapping radius-luminosity ($R-L$) relation.
+In particular, \citet{gh07} implemented a revised $R-L$ relation, and X11 further updated the calibration using the $R-L$ relation of \citet{bentz09}, yielding BH masses systematically lower by $\approx$0.08 dex relative to \citet{gh07}.
+We adopt the X11 calibration to maintain consistency with previous optically selected IMBH samples \citep{gh07,dong12,liu18}.